"You never told me how you felt about Kim being in CTU," said the voice through his ear piece as he kept his eyes focused on the street below him.

 "Kidnap...Rosenberg...Boca del Infierno...sunny days..."
 Then, he passed out.

 Almeida shook his head.
 "Way to go, Jack.
 That really told us everything we need to know about where the device is."
 He waved the man away, and the other agents loaded him into a unit to have him taken to CTU.
 "All I got out of it is that someone named Rosenberg is going to be kidnapped, but the rest...didn't make any sense.
 Boca del Infierno...sunny days?
-What the hell does that even mean?"
+What the hell does any of that even mean?"

 Bauer paused.
 "Boca del Infierno is Spanish."
 He was thinking of a time when he had gone undercover.
 "I'm not sure of the full translation...and I have no idea what the significance means other than what a nuclear device will unleash...but I believe he said, 'the mouth of hell.'"